Aaron0696/BtwnANOVAPowSim/README.md

 Use the slider to select the number of levels that each of the independent variable contains.
 For a 2 x 3 ANOVA, this would be two for the first independent variable and 3 for the second independent variable.

 Next, you get to name the levels in the panels below.
-These panels are reactive, the number of panels that are present are equal to the number of levels selected in the previous step.
+These panels are reactive, the number of panels are equal to the number of levels selected in the previous step.

-As an example, imagine that I am conducting an experiment where the first independent variable is Attention with two levels, the first level is undivided attention while the second level is divided attention.
-The second independent variable is Difficulty (of the task) with three levels: Easy, Medium and Hard.
+As an example, imagine that I am conducting an experiment where the first independent variable is **Attention** with two levels, the first level is *undivided attention* while the second level is *divided attention*.
+The second independent variable is **Difficulty** (of the task) with three levels: *Easy*, *Medium* and *Hard*.

 <img src="./pictures/step2_2.png" alt="step2_2.jpg" width="700" height="400"/>